koenderks/aRtsy/README.md

 ## Painting of the day

-Each day at 12 pm (CET) this repository generates a random painting using the `aRtsy` package.
+Every 24 hours this repository generates a random painting using the `aRtsy` package.
 This is today's painting:

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/daily.png' width='400' height='400'>